Palo Duro Canyon: Geology

 The Tecovas Formation is a part of the Dockum Group with the Trujillo Formation.
 This multicolored Triassic unit consists of shale, siltstone, and sandstone.
 Deposited in streams and swamps, its colors indicate varying oxidizing conditions, and the alternating dry/wet cycles typical of such environments.
 These rocks are fossiliferous, containing the remains of phytosaurs, amphibians, and fish, including Metoposaurus, Desmatosuchus, Koskinonodon, and lungfish, besides coprolites and the petrified wood remains of Araucarioxylon.
 Septarian calcite concretions and calcite geodes are numerous, and the shale forms the less steep canyon walls covered by talus slopes.
 A prominent band of jointed white sandstone about 15 ft thick marks the middle of this 200 ft formation.
 Lavender, gray and white shales lie below this sandstone, while an orange shale lies between this sandstone and the Trujillo Formation above.
-The Quartermaster and Tecovas Formations make up Capital Peak.
+The Quartermaster and Tecovas Formations make up Capitol Peak.
 Likewise, the lower third of Triassic Peak is composed of the deeply furrowed Quartermaster Formation, overlain by the gentle slopes and smooth surface of the Tecovas Formation shales, all capped by the weather-resistant Trujillo Formation sandstone.
 Large blocks of this sandstone, due to mass wasting, are found along the flanks and base of the peak.

 The Trujillo Formation is a Triassic formation that is harder than the underlying Tecovas and forms many of the Canyon's ledges.
 Composed of coarse sandstone, river cross-bedding indicates deposition in a stream environment.
 Fossils are rare.
 The sandstone has alternating layers of shale and marl-pebble conglomerate.
 The formation is massively bedded sandstone, making a distinct contact with the underlying Tecovas Formation, forming cliffs, prominent benches and mesas within the canyon.
 The formation includes a basal, middle, and upper sandstone members, separated by shales.
 The middle sandstone member forms conspicuous ledges and cliffs.
 Phytosaur and Koskinonodon remains, plus leaf imprints and mineralized wood have been found within the formation.
 Erosion-resistant sandstones protect pedestals of underlying shale, giving rise to hoodoos, including the Lighthouse, and the hoodoo at the south end of Capitol Peak.
 Likewise, the Rock Garden is composed of Trujillo sandstone boulders.